orbitdb/orbitdb/README.md

 OrbitDB provides various types of databases for different data models and use cases:

-- [log](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdblognameaddress) is an append-only log with traversable history.
+- **[log](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdblognameaddress)**: an immutable (append-only) log with traversable history.
 Useful for *"latest N"* use cases or as a message queue.
-- [feed](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbfeednameaddress) is a log with traversable history.
+- **[feed](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbfeednameaddress)**: a mutable log with traversable history.
 Entries can be added and removed.
 Useful for *"shopping cart" type of use cases, or for example as a feed of blog posts or "tweets".
-- [keyvalue](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbkeyvaluenameaddress) is a key-value database just like your favourite key-value database.
+- **[keyvalue](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbkeyvaluenameaddress)**: a key-value database just like your favourite key-value database.
-- [docs](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbdocsnameaddress-options) is a document database to which documents can be stored and indexed by a specified key.
-Useful for example building search indices or version controlling documents and data.
+- **[docs](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbdocsnameaddress-options)**: a document database to which JSON documents can be stored and indexed by a specified key.
+Useful for building search indices or version controlling documents and data.
-- [counter](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbcounternameaddress) for counting.
-Useful for example counting events separate from log/feed data.
+- **[counter](https://github.com/orbitdb/orbit-db/blob/master/API.md#orbitdbcounternameaddress)**: Useful for counting events separate from log/feed data.

+All databases are [implemented](https://github.com/orbitdb/orbit-db-store) on top of [ipfs-log](https://github.com/orbitdb/ipfs-log), an immutable, operation-based conflict-free replicated data structure (CRDT) for distributed systems.

 #### Project status & support
 This is the Javascript implementation and it works both in **Browsers** and **Node.js** with support for Linux and OS X (Windows is not supported yet).
 The minimum required version of Node.js is now 8.0.0.
 To use with older versions of Node.js, we provide an ES5-compatible build through the npm package, located in `dist/es5/` when installed through npm.